 Lycopene, which is a phytonutrient found in tomatoes, can help protect against heart disease.
 Phytonutrients in healthy chocolate like cacao powder, called flavenols, can help relieve symptoms of chronic fatigue and protect us from damage caused by aging and environmental toxins.
 These flavenols may help produce a healthy heart and reduce the risk of cancer.

-Flaxseeds provide lignans, which are essential to gut flora and can help heal leaky gut syndrome and auto-immune disease.
+Flaxseeds provide lignans, which are essential to gut flora and can help fight leaky gut syndrome and auto-immune disease.
 Broccoli contains sulforaphane and is associated with lowering breast cancer risk and improving survival rates, decreasing metastatic potential of lung cancer and can induce the liver’s detoxifying enzyme system.

 Keep in mind that cooking reduces the antioxidant content, especially through boiling and pressure cooking.
 Instead, lightly steamed is a good choice.
 Because phytonutrients are filled with antioxidants, stool size often increases which has been associated with a lower cancer risk and reduced inflammation.

-Other foods highest in phytonutrients:
+Here are some foods highest in phytonutrients:

 - Red bell peppers